 1. ArCH is a strong proponent that only licensed Architects should be designing homes.
 Therefore, only licensed Architects will be able to go through the certification process.

-2. Any licensed Architect wishing to obtain the certification must apply to ArCH, using an online form to be provided on the ArCH website, on the Certified Residential Architect webpage.
+2. Any licensed Architect (who first is a member of ArCH) wishing to obtain the CRAfts certification must apply to ArCH, using an online form to be provided on the ArCH website, on the Certified Residential Architect webpage.

 3. The application will require that the applying Architect provide: